leangjia/blender_docs/manual/animation/keyframes/keying_sets.rst

    :Editor:    Properties
    :Panel:     :menuselection:`Scene --> Active Keying Set`

-This panel is used to add properties to the active Keying Set.
+This panel is used to add properties to the active keying set.

 .. figure:: /images/animation_keyframes_keying-sets_scene-active-keying-set-panel.png